charles-m-doan/distinction-space/content/Supportive/On_Computation_and_Methodology.md

 * **abstraction layers** — model-relative, revisable, and non-exhaustive, or
 * **constitutive domains** — taken to delimit what reality can be.

-MAF blocks only the latter move.
+DC blocks only the latter move.

 A computational framework may be maximally general within its representational scope without thereby exhausting reality in the constitutive sense.